 Secondary Mathematics Teachers

-As an online course, participants access it through the TTA online learning environment.
-Links to this website and access information are provided on the start date.
+As an online course, links to the course website and access information are provided on the start date.
 Participants are not advised to take the day off on the start date, as it should be completed in the time participants set aside for it.
-This is because there will be no face-to-face class or ‘Webinar’.
-The entire course is done online and is forum based.
+This is because there will be no face-to-face class or ‘Webinar’ on the start date.
+The entire course is done online and is forum based with occasional webinars.

 Participant information: We advise you take the time to complete the course week-to-week (up to 2 hours a week total) to complete the course within the time the course is open.
-The courses are generally broken up into ‘Modules’, meaning new information and tasks are designed to segment the learning, and allow you time to complete each module before advancing on.
+The courses are generally broken up into ‘Modules’ or “Units”, meaning new information and tasks are designed to segment the learning, and allow you time to complete each module before advancing on.
 You will not need to take time off, the course date is the START date only.

 The course can be accessed 24/7 over a 6 week period.
 Due to the requirements of self-reflection and the implementation of strategies, participants will need to spread their involvement evenly over at least 3-4 weeks of the 6 week period.